Shadow15510/Vecmat/README.md

 ### Presentation

 Vecmat is a librairie of vectorial and matricial manipulations.
 This librairie is oriented-object, so you can use `Vector` and `Matrix` like `list` or `str` objects.
-This librairie was made by @coco33920 and @Shadow15510.
+This librairie was made by Charlotte THOMAS and Sha-Chan~.

 Version 1.3 released on 11 of July.